Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

 ## Using GitHub Secrets

 **[GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#about-secrets?wt.mc_id=DT-MVP-5004771)** allow you to securely store sensitive information and access it in your workflows.
 These secrets are encrypted and only exposed to selected workflows.
-Let's take a look at how you can get started with **GitHub Secrets** and how to set them up in your workflows.
+Let's take a look at how you can get started with **GitHub Secrets** and how to set them up in your workflows using the GitHub Website UI.

 1. **Navigate to Your Repository:**
    1.1.
 Go to your GitHub repository.